 6. The plans were changed multiple times

-Reynolds hired architect William Van Alen in 1927 with the goal of designing the tallest building in the world.
-Van Alen once studied at the “École des Beaux-Arts” in Paris so he as familiar with the Art Deco style which was immensely popular in this period.
+Reynolds hired architect William Van Alen in 1927 to design the tallest building in the world.
+Van Alen once studied at the “École des Beaux-Arts” in Paris so he was familiar with the Art Deco style which was immensely popular in this period.